rahulg/mongorm/README.rst

 mongorm
 =======

-mongorm is an extremely thin ORM-like layer on top of pymongo that allows you to create classes that represent MongoDB documents.
+``mongorm`` is an extremely thin ODM layer on top of ``pymongo`` that allows you to create classes that represent MongoDB documents.

-It's designed to give you all the flexibility of pymongo, with a few convenience features, such as dot-notation accesses to fields.
+It's designed to give you all the flexibility of ``pymongo``, with a few convenience features, such as dot-notation access to fields.

 Getting Started
 ===============